jabezsamj/socketprogramming/Python-socket/ReadMe.txt

 The code is written in Python.
-The code is in the folder: Python-socket

 ------- Setup -------------